 Overview

 The Security Test is based on verifying the lnpAccessControl attribute which is included in every ACSE and CMIP message exchanged over the interface.
 The Security test is subdivided into two parts.
 The first part referenced by Security Test Group A verifies proper uses of all the items in lnpAccessControl except for the signature field.
 The second part of Security Tests examines the signature field in the Access Control Attribute for both ACSE and CMIP messages.
-This set of test cases will be known as Group B. Security Tests may performed in whole or in part (Group A) at the same time as S2S tests.
+This set of test cases will be known as Group B. Security Tests may be performed in whole or in part (Group A) at the same time as S2S tests.
 Note that only Group A of the Security test cases is a required prerequisite of the MOC test phase.
 Also note that the NPAC simulator does not require the encryption software on the SUT to be either deactivated or not implemented in order to run Group A of the security tests.
 Whether an ACSE association or a CMIP request will be granted or not will depend on the values used in the Access Control attribute in the respective PDUs.
 For the details of the security requirements of the SOA/LSMS to NPAC SMS interface, please refer to section 5.2 Security of the NPAC SMS Interoperable Interface Specification document.

 Requirements for Testing